ci-compass/cicf/week01-commandline/README.md

 The first command did not display anything, so a program named `abcdef` was not found.
-The second command displayed `/usr/bin/cat` which a path to the program "cat", i.e. it is telling is where the program is in the file system.
+The second command displayed `/usr/bin/cat` which a path to the program "cat", i.e., it is telling us where the program is in the file system.

 **History** To make typing easier, the shell keeps a history of commands you have typed.
 Use the up arrow to go backward in history to previous commands.